 Unless fatal, the ALI clears in 24-48 hours with vigorous airway control and oxygen.
 Typical pulmonary edema therapy (eg, vasodilators, cardiac glycosides) is not necessary, and diuretics actually may contribute to severe hypotension.

 Intravenous drug abuse (IVDA) carries an additional list of complications.
 Cellulitis and abscesses are frequent complications of IVDA, usually with staphylococcal or streptococcal infection; however, anaerobic bacteria are observed occasionally.
-Hematogenous dissemination of bacteria, commonly to the epidural space, can cause spinal epidural abscess.
+Hematogenous dissemination of bacteria may occur—including to the epidural space, which can cause spinal epidural abscess.
 This also may occur from spread of vertebral osteomyelitis.
 Staphylococcus aureus is the most common organism, but gram-negative bacilli may be observed.
 Osteomyelitis in IVDA is well known; if a patient with long-term IVDA presents with back pain, this diagnosis should be added to the differential.

 Site-specific sequelae, such as Horner syndrome from patients injecting into the neck region, may be observed.
 Particulate matter poses a threat because of embolic phenomena.
 Pulmonary emboli and peripheral emboli are two common complications.
 Thrombi initiated by vessel intimal damage from the needle may lead to similar syndromes.
 Inadvertent intra-arterial injection is another potential complication, possibly resulting in necrosis of the affected extremity.
 Intraneural injection may cause transient or permanent neuropathy.

-Endocarditis is the most serious complication of IVDA.
-The diagnosis is difficult to make in the ED and requires a high index of suspicion.
+Endocarditis is second only to respiratory arrest as the most serious complication of IVDA.
+Diagnosis is difficult to make in the ED and requires a high index of suspicion.
 Although either side of the heart may be affected, the right side is involved more commonly than the left.
 The tricuspid valve is the most frequent site of endocardial infection.
-Murmurs may be heard.
-Repeated septic pulmonary emboli may be the only presenting signs, usually involving S aureus as the etiologic agent.
+Murmurs may be heard but should not be considered a requirement for inclusion in the differential diagnosis.
+Repeated septic pulmonary emboli may be the only presenting signs, usually in cases involving S aureus.
 Left-sided endocarditis can result from a variety of pathogens, including Escherichia coli or Streptococcus, Klebsiella, or Pseudomonas species.
 Physical findings consistent with endocarditis are observed more frequently in left-sided disease than in right-sided disease.

 Pneumonia often is observed, particularly in the long-term abuser.
 Normal pathogens should be considered, but aspiration should be added in patients who have been unconscious.
 Tuberculosis should be added early to the differential diagnosis to avoid unnecessary exposure to health care workers and other patients and to ensure timely and adequate treatment.